Haneentronic/Amazon-Product-Reviews-Sentiment-Analysis/README.md

 preds = model.predict(X_test)
 print(classification_report(y_test, preds))

-📚 Learnings
+### 📚 Learnings

-  Practical implementation of traditional NLP pipelines
+- Practical implementation of traditional NLP pipelines

-  Importance of preprocessing and feature engineering
+- Importance of preprocessing and feature engineering

-  Building explainable models for sentiment analysis
+- Building explainable models for sentiment analysis

-🚀 Future Improvements
+### 🚀 Future Improvements

-    Use pre-trained transformer models (like BERT)
+- Use pre-trained transformer models (like BERT)

-    Deploy the model as a web service
+- Deploy the model as a web service

-    Extend classification to multi-class or aspect-based sentiment
+-Extend classification to multi-class or aspect-based sentiment

-📌 Status
+### 📌 Status

  ✅ Completed – This was the first task in the Elevvo NLP Internship.

 🔗 Project Link
 🔗 Kaggle ((https://www.kaggle.com/code/hanenebrahim/amazon-product-reviwes-sentiment-analysis/edit/run/248707546)